 4. Pull to the roadside after you have slowed down

 Preventing Tire Blowout: Tire blowouts can be prevented with proper attention and effort.
 Most tire blowouts occur from May to October when the road surface is hottest.
 This certainly does not mean that tire blowouts are not caused in the winter months.
 Opt for a simple and routine inspection of tires to rule out leakage, and wear and tears.
 Keeping the load light that is within the vehicle manufacturer’s recommendation helps.

 The truckers need to maintain their tires properly checking out for possible signs of wear and tear before beginning long hauls.
 The worn or structurally deficient tires increase the risk of accidents substantially.
+You may replace your old, worn out tires with Goodyear truck tires, which you can get from an auto repair shop.
 There are several more reasons behind a truck tire blowout.
 Regardless of the reason behind, if you have been a victim to a truck accident, get in touch with an experienced truck accident lawyer.